anthony-richardson/CogniFuse/README.md

 ## Getting started

 The dataset needed to run the benchmark can be accessed [here]().
-A detailed description of the data can be found in our [paper]().
+A detailed description of the data is provided in our [paper]().
 The dataset contains 119.435 samples from 134 participants.
 Each sample is a collection of simultaneously starting chunks of electroencephalogram (eeg), photoplethysmography (ppg), electrodermal activity (eda) and respiration (resp) data.

 Before using the benchmarking system, we recommend seeting up and activating a new conda environment prior to installation.
 A guide for doing so can be found [here]().
 To install the required dependencies for this code base, run: